vilka-lab/JigsawRate/README.md

 So the weights: model_1, model_2, model_3, 1st ensemble, 2nd ensemble - each for 20% contributions in final result.

 Validation score of 5 models: 0.7190.
-It was my second submission, 0.80153 on ptivate and 99th place.
+It was my second submission, 0.80153 on private and 99th place.

 ## 5. Inference
 ```python